 The Union has four live music venues that attract the latest in big name and up-and-coming bands.
-And confidential support is always available from a dedicated student advice centre.
+And confidential support is always available from a dedicated student advice center.

 Top 20 for sport

-The University of Manchester was ranked in the top 20 for sport by the British Universities and Colleges Sport League, 2018-19 so it's a hive sporting activities.
+The University of Manchester was ranked in the top 20 for sport by the British Universities and Colleges Sport League 2018-19 so it's a hive of sporting activities.